 Quality assurance processes are embedded throughout the R&D department.
 These processes are essential to ensure that research is conducted to the highest standards, and that practice is compliant with local and national policy, regulatory requirements, and sponsor specific needs.
-The Quality Assurance Manager works across the department to provide leadership in process and workforce development.
-This work incorporates the development, implementation, and evaluation of processes and covers all stages of the research process from early development and set up, through to study delivery and close out.
+The Quality Assurance Managers work across the department to provide leadership in process and workforce development.
+Their work incorporates the development, implementation, and evaluation of processes and covers all stages of the research process from early development and set up, through to study delivery and close out.
 The aim is to improve quality by enhancing continuity, consistency, compliance, efficiency, and safety of practice across the service.
 Roles includes supporting the development and review of local policies, processes, and Standard Operating Procedures, monitoring and managing risk and practice deviations, supporting internal auditing, and working to maintain a culture of continual learning and improvement.
-Working closely with the Head of R&D and team leaders across R&D, the Quality Assurance Manager also collaborates with a wide range of stakeholders, including research teams, clinicians, OU, OUH, OBU and local NIHR Infrastructure including the Clinical Research Facility, Biomedical Research Centre, and the Local Clinical Research Network.
+Working closely with the Head of R&D and team leaders across R&D, the Quality Assurance Managers also collaborate with a wide range of stakeholders, including research teams, clinicians, OU, OUH, OBU and local NIHR Infrastructure including the Clinical Research Facility, Biomedical Research Centre, and the Regional Research Delivery Network (RRDN).
 Team Contact: